ParvinR/portfolio/README.md

    Parvin V Ramroop

 2. **What is the purpose of your portfolio website?**
    To give potential employers and collaborators a clear picture of who I am and what I can do.
-I want someone at a company like Lockheed Martin to be able to visit this site, look at my projects and resume, and feel confident reaching out.
+I want someone at a defense or aerospace company to be able to visit this site, look at my projects and resume, and feel confident reaching out.

 3. **Who is the target audience?**
    Mostly defense and aerospace recruiters, but also general tech employers.
 Professors and research collaborators are a secondary audience.